intersystems/InterSystems-IRIS-Smart-Factory-Starter-Pack/README.md

  * StarterPack collection consists of all available URL's within the Rest Services
  * StarterPack example collection is a simple example to get you up and running with a simple 3 layer (staging, transformation and serving) setup for 1 equipment and some nodes.
- * The StarterPack Development enviroment for running the projects locally
+ * The StarterPack Development environment for running the projects locally

 # Tutorial